Leonardo-P-Monteiro/JS-MINI-PROJECTS/README.md

 # JS-MINI-PROJECTS
-This mini project is a initiative mine to learn JavaScript.
+This mini projects is a initiative mine to learn JavaScript.
 The focus here is to understand better how can i use JS and, in posteriory, to integrate it on my projects Python with Django.

-I find out this project on YouTube channel called [Fernando Leonid](https://www.youtube.com/watch?v=RacwEvoTz_Y&list=PLDgemkIT111AzoS1rB61sgMJbsEA4pyD2).
+I find out this lis of projects on YouTube channel called [Fernando Leonid](https://www.youtube.com/watch?v=RacwEvoTz_Y&list=PLDgemkIT111AzoS1rB61sgMJbsEA4pyD2).
 I congratualiton the owner of the channel for help others persons by sharing you knowledgment.